Medium

 Randall Harp, Associate Professor of Philosophy, University of Vermont [website]

-Other faculty mentors may be available from the SOCKS faculty on the social and health teams.
+Other faculty mentors are available from the SOCKS faculty on the social and health teams.
 If you are interested in working with anyone in particular, be sure to list that in your statement of research interest.

 The range of research areas in which students may participate is quite extensive.
 SOCKS interns delve into research projects- an opportunity not often available during the academic year.
 Projects are markedly different from most course-based work in that they are open-ended and part of a much larger research program.